 Sea To Summit

 Sea To Summit has a full line of sleeping bag liners to suit whatever your camping needs might be!
-The Thermolite Reactor Liner adds around 14ºF to your sleep setup, the Thermolite Reactor Compact Plus adds 20ºF while the Extreme version adds and extra 5ºF.
-The Thermolite Reactor Fleece Liner takes the cake, however, by adding up to 32ºF of warmth to your sleeping bag.
+The Thermolite Reactor Liner adds around a thermal boost to your sleep setup while the Extreme version offers even more warmth.
+The Thermolite Reactor Fleece Liner takes the cake, however, by adding noticeable coziness to your sleeping bag via a warm grid fleece material.

 These liners are designed for camping or backpacking and are on the lighter side.
+During winter camping excursions in Utah, they did seem to boost the coziness factor a touch.
 The heaviest and warmest weighs 14.8 oz and the lightest only 8.7 oz.
-Find them all on Seas to Summit’s site here (just avoid any with silk if you’re vegan).
+Find them all on Sea to Summit’s site here (just avoid any with silk if you’re vegan).

-It makes sense that this quality outdoor gear brand would make a liner to accompany their bags.
-And this quilted, insulated liner is no joke.
-It adds 10-15ºF to any bag (not just Big Agnes bags) and packs up into a tidy little bundle.
-Plus, it only weighs 9 oz, so it’s useful for camping or backpacking.
+It makes sense that this quality, sustainability-focused outdoor gear brand would make a liner to accompany their cozy bags.
+And this knit liner is no joke.
+It’s made with 100% recycled materials, has odor control technology, and on a recent fall canoe camping trip in Maine it made my sleeping bag–which was rated for very near the overnight lows–plenty warm and comfortable.
+Plus, it only weighs about 13 oz, so it’s useful for camping or backpacking.

 Bottom Line

 You don’t always have to go out and buy a new sleeping bag for winter camping; sometimes all it takes is a liner to extend the range of the sleeping bag you already have.
-Plus, a liner makes an excellent lightweight warm-weather bag for those hot summer nights.
+Just don’t expect any miracles: They aren’t going to boost temp ratings as much as a whole new bag.
+But a liner also makes an excellent lightweight warm-weather bag for those hot summer nights.
 And multi-taskers are always a win!
 Now get out there, sleep warm, and wander on!